Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/javascript.rst

 Javascript
 ==========

+New code must be written in typescript.

-Javascript code should always go in "scripts" folders.
+Typescript code should always go in "scripts" folders.

 * For the core, it should go in "src/www/scripts/"
 * For plugins, it should go in "plugins/<my-plugin>/scripts/"

-Build the javascript files
+Build the typescript files
 --------------------------

 From the root directory of the Tuleap sources (you must have npm installed):